 William Sly

-William Sly died in September 1697, I obtained the following details from his will which is online in the
+William Sly died in September 1697, I obtained the following details from his will which was online in the

 National Archive.
 He left estates both freehold and leasehold in Dogsthorpe, Eastfield, and Newark to his son, also named William Sly, who was not yet 21.
 His loving wife received the furniture of the best chambers, some plates, spoons and a silver cup.